31 Flavors of Noir on the Fringe to Lure you in! Part 3

 Where homosexuals are either portrayed as deviants or boys who have had their masculinity neutered for them, lesbians have a symbology all their own.
 In director Gerd Oswald’s psychotronic cult film Screaming Mimi (1958) starring Anita Ekberg, Gypsy Rose Lee plays exotic night club owner Joann ‘Gypsy’ Masters, a veiled lesbian who runs the burlesque show and looks after her girls.

-Georgia the stripper might be seen as a lady who gets what she wants with no interference but she also lives in a caravan with Irene (character actor Elizabeth Fraser).
-In the film, she plays a dowdy heavy-set unspoken lesbian lover (who is credited on IMDb as Irma.)
-The film doesn't call their relationship out by name, but the dialogue contains sharp innuendo dished out by the smooth-talking Sinatra who says to Georgia about an old boyfriend of hers.
+Georgia, the stripper, might be seen as a lady who gets what she wants with no interference, but she also lives in a caravan with Irene (character actor Elizabeth Fraser).
+In the film, she plays a dowdy, heavy-set, unspoken lesbian lover (who is credited on IMDb as Irma.)
+The film doesn’t call their relationship out by name, but the dialogue contains sharp innuendo dished out by the smooth-talking Sinatra, who talks to Georgia about an old boyfriend of hers.
 Tony’s been trying to track him down.
-Redheaded Georgia (Deanna Lund), a stripper who’s shacked up with her ‘roommate’, as abusive and whiny as the men who used to beat her.
+Redheaded Georgia (Deanna Lund), a stripper who’s shacked up with her ‘roommate,’ as abusive and whiny as the men who used to beat her.

-Tony to Georgia about her ex-boyfriend "Maybe he was trying to get into the wrong ballpark."
+Tony told Georgia about her ex-boyfriend: “Maybe he was trying to get into the wrong ballpark.”

 Tony smirks- “You want the lights on or off?… They’re better off.”